Azure/azure-quickstart-templates/101-function-app-storage-private-endpoints/README.md

 #### Prerequisites to run the in-line deployment script

-You will need a user-assigned managed identity to run the script because the script performs actions upon a Azure resources,
+You will need a user-assigned managed identity to run the script because the script performs actions upon Azure resources.

 The principal that is used to deploy the ARM template will need Managed Identity Operator permissions in order to use the managed identity.
 The deployment principal will also need the permissions described in [this document].
 If you are using a deployment principal is assigned the Contributor role to the resource group, then the principal would already have these permissions and you shouldn't need to assign the Managed Identity Operator role or create a custom role for these actions.
-By default, the template assumes that the principal is a Contributor and does not assign permissions to the principal.

 The prereqs template does the following:
 - Creates a user-assigned managed identity.